guettli/second-central-list-effect/README.md

 Now information is scattered and things get worse, although it feels good today.

-Of course above text simplifies a lot of things and usualy there are good reasons for new systems.
+Of course, the above text simplifies a lot of things and usually there are good reasons for new systems.
-They have new features and a simpler user experience.
+They have new features and simpler user experience.

-I know this sounds disrespectful, neverthless I will use this word: Childish.
-I have seen this childish joy about a new systems several times.
-And then some years later the once shiny new thing is a bloated beast which contains a lot of (today) unrelevant information.
+I know this sounds disrespectful, nevertheless, I will use this word: Childish.
+I have seen this childish joy about new systems several times.
+And then some years later the once shiny new thing is a bloated beast which contains a lot of (today) irrelevant information.

 That's live.